hetalang/heta-compiler/docs/dynms/description.md

 Before simulation starts:

 1. All `constants` are initialized with their specified values or with external inputs;
-2. All `states` are initialized with their specified initial values or by expression depending on `constants`;
+2. All `dynamic` and `static` states are initialized with their specified initial values or by expression depending on `constants`;
 3. All expressions inside `trigger` fields like: `start`, `stop`, `period` are evaluated at this step.
-4. The backend can update `active` field in any of `events` externally.
+4. The backend can update `active` field in any of `timeEvents` or `events` externally.

 ---